IDM-desaive/react-native-sound-player/README.md

 Play audio files, stream audio from URL, using ReactNative.

-This project is a fork of https://github.com/johnsonsu/react-native-sound-player, using ExoPlayer instead of MediaPlayer on Android.
+This project is a fork of https://github.com/johnsonsu/react-native-sound-player, using ExoPlayer instead of MediaPlayer on Android and fully using AVAudioPlayer on iOS.

 ## Installation